What is Elastos?

 Does Elastos use any 3rd party code snippets, libraries, or source code?

-Depends on the project.
-Trinity browser is based on chromium.
+Depends on the project. elastOS browser is based on chromium.
 Carrier uses lots of 3rd party libraries.
 Elastos mainchain is based on PoW and DPoS but merged mined so it borrows a lot of ideas from namecoin (that is also merged mined with bitcoin).
 The elastos runtime however is unique to elastos and is home grown

 Who is testing SDK libraries for bugs?

 The core internal team and then 3rd party for audits

 How is code updated if bugs are found in release version?

 Elastos Carrier serves as a way to automatically provide update services remotely in a decentralized manner.
 Eg. IoeX.
 Most of the calls being made from elastos apps are RPC calls so usually, if a bug is found within the blockchain code or carrier code, this can be automatically updated and pushed out similar to how bitcoin code is updated.
 If there’s a bug in elastOS browser itself(the runtime code), then a new version of the app needs to be pushed out via app store

 Will there be bug tracking outside of the github repository?

 Unlikely.
 We’ll be using github for bug tracking.
 Maybe integrate github issue API to cyberrepublic.org someday but that’s not anytime soon